thisshehab/Bypass-403-forbidden/README.md

 ## Installation

-make sure that you have installed docker in you enviroment.
+make sure that you have installed docker in your enviroment.

 ```bash
 # clone the repository